mschwager/fierce/README.md

 $ fierce --domain stackoverflow.com --subdomains mail --connect
 ```

-We can exchange speed for breadth with the `--wide` flag which will look for
+Exchange speed for breadth with the `--wide` flag, which looks for nearby
-nearby domains on all IPs on the Class C of a matching domain:
+domains on all IPs of the [Class C](https://en.wikipedia.org/wiki/Classful_network)
+of a discovered domain:

 ```
 $ fierce --domain facebook.com --wide